Bearwood Primary School

 • 1:1 time with a trusted adult

-• School can refer children to CAMHS (children & adolescent mental health services)
+• School can refer children to CAMHS (children & adolescent mental health services) or the Wokingham Emotional Wellbeing Hub

 4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?